edited with an introduction and notes by Miriam Elizabeth Burstein

 - extract from Ward’s The Case of Richard Meynell

-Miriam Elizabeth Burstein is Associate Professor of English at the State University of New York, College at Brockport, specialising in nineteenth-century literature.
-Her articles have appeared in Modern Philology, Victorian Literature and Culture, The Journal of Narrative Technique, and Huntington Library Quarterly.
-Burstein’s first book, Narrating Women’s History in Britain, 1770-1902, was published by Ashgate in 2004.
+Miriam Elizabeth Burstein is Professor of English at the State University of New York, College at Brockport, specializing in nineteenth-century literature.
+She is the author of Narrating Women’s History in Britain, 1770-1902 (2004) and Victorian Reformations: Historical Fiction and Religious Controversy, 1820-1900 (Notre Dame, 2013).

 Read Walter Pater’s review of Robert Elsmere from the Manchester Guardian in 1888.